-2 semesters, Weighted Grade Point Grades 11-12, Approval
+2 semesters, Weighted Grade Point Grades 11-12, Approval FHS/SHS published by the College Board.

-This is a yearlong course that teaches a wide array of musical concepts.
-Along with music theory and beginning composition, the students also deal with aural skills, dictation, and sight singing.
-The objectives for this course are taken from the AP Music Theory and Composition Course Description published by the College Board.
 Students learn the basics of music notation and score analysis along with knowledge of basic tonal harmony in the eighteenth-century common practice period style.
 The ultimate goal of the course is to develop a student's ability to recognize, understand, analyze, and describe the aspects and processes of music that are heard or seen on a score.
 Students engage in a variety of written, singing, and compositional exercises that teach them the many aspects of musical composition and analysis.
 The primary goal of the course is to prepare students to take the AP Theory exam that is offered toward the end of the year.
 Students who pass may earn college credit at a number of colleges and universities.
 Return to Previous Page